 Substantive Change: Curricular changes involving the substantive redirection of an academic program which has been precipitated by national norms, disciplinary norms, accreditation requirements for continued good standing, and other factors attributable to strengthening degrees and majors.
 Follow this link for SACSCOC substantive change guidance.

-Proposals for program alterations that constitute a substantive change, measured according to the standards of the BOR and SACS, should be developed using the University System of Georgia form linked below.
+Proposals for program alterations that constitute a substantive change, measured according to the standards of the BOR and SACSCOC, should be developed using the University System of Georgia form linked below.

 Departments or colleges may be required to provide additional information if necessary based on the nature of the program alternation.

 The approval process for proposals consists of the steps below.

 - Proposals should be considered and approved by the originating academic department.
 Approval by the departments at this stage, including any formal vote, should be noted as specified in the program proposal.

 - Proposals require the approval of the dean of the college responsible for the administration of the new program.
 Individual colleges may elect to require that proposals first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
 Approval at this stage, including any formal vote, should be noted as specified in the program proposal.

 - The dean should send approved proposals to the Vice Provost and to the chair of the University Senate Committee on Academic Programs.
 The vice provost will review for compliance with Georgia Board of Regents (BOR) policies and will ask the Associate Provost for Institutional Effectiveness to do the same for Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requirements.
 Depending on the nature of the proposed program, the vice provost may ask others to review the proposal as well.
 For example, if the program involves collaboration with an international partner institution, the Associate Provost for International Affairs will also be asked to review the proposal.